black-code1/freeCodeCamp/Javascript_Algorithms_and_Data_Structure(Beta)_Certification/Learn-Basic-Algorithmic-Thinking-by-Building-a-Number-Sorter/README.md

 Remember that .getElementsByClassName() returns an array-like object.
 You can use the spread operator to convert it into an array.

 Convert the document.getElementsByClassName() call to an array with the spread operator and assign it to a variable called inputValues.

+# Step 7
+You need to get the values from your select elements.
+These values will currently be strings and you will convert them into numbers.

+Use the map function to iterate over the array.
+Pass a callback function to map that takes a dropdown parameter and returns dropdown.value.